|

 The array of bytes read from the SQL Server table is first

-you can't create graphic objects directly from an array of bytes.
-Instead,
+can't create graphic objects directly from an array of bytes.
+Instead, wrapping the

-wrapping the same bytes into a stream object meets the expectations of at least one
+same bytes into a stream object meets the expectations of at least one constructor of the

 using System;